 Open the windows and let the fresh air in.
 Take those extra comfy, cozy blankets and put them away until autumn.
 You will discover leaning toward lighter, more airy fabrics is refreshing.
 I even suggest seasonal accent pillows, just for spring or summer time.
 It’s an easy and inexpensive way to lighten up the upholstery in your rooms.
 In the past, slip covers were intended to cover hot velvet upholstery during the summertime, but consider using them in light colors for spring.

 In earlier times, people wanted a Beach house atmosphere.
 Rolling back heavy rugs, they replaced them with lighter-weight rugs of sisal.
 Perhaps no rug at all would work, or smaller, light-colored rugs could set the mood.
 If you are interested in getting a rug for your room though and are still unsure what to get, then it might be a good idea to check out something like Bazaar Velvet to give you some more inspiration on what you could do.
+When it comes to your flooring when staging your home, you’ll want it to be as clean as possible.
+Bissell provides products, including vacuum and steam cleaners, that are perfect for keeping your home looking immaculate.

 Windows are the soul of a room.
 Pull the draperies back on your windows.
 In spring, you no longer need to protect from winter’s drafts.
 Consider shades, like these grass cloth shades, that bring the look of a sunroom into your home.